subi-07/D-FLIPDLOP-NEGEDGE/README.md

 **PROGRAM**

  Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:SUBITHRA R RegisterNumber:212224110050

 ```
 module df(D,Clock,reset,Q);